AvantgardeBlockchainSolutions/signum-private-feeds/README.md

 Important: If you’ve completed the steps and your python3 version is anything other than 3.9.xx, you will not be able to use signum.
 Please make sure you are running python 3.9 before you continue.

 # Create a Python Virtual Environment
-A python virtual environment is like a container where Signum Feeds will be installed on your machine.
+A python virtual environment is like a container where Signum Private Feeds will be installed on your machine.
 Working in a virtual environment is not mandatory, but it helps in avoiding dependency conflicts if you plan on using the computer/VM for running other python software.

 1)Install venv:
 ```